 Focusing on positions where you can take a leadership role is key.
 Tipograph believes things like starting a small business or launching a networking organization for recent grads are more likely to get the attention of hiring managers because they show that you have initiative.

 If you already have these types of experiences on your résumé, you might just not be selling them as well as you could.

 "Make your experience make more sense," says Tracy Timm, a career coach in Dallas.
 "I was working with a woman who had 20 years in insurance, but her passion was working with women."

 She wanted to transition to a job in counseling since she had been informally counseling female friends and colleagues for years.

-In order to help her get such a position, Timm suggested she tweak her resume to emphasize the counseling she had given colleagues and to focus on volunteer work that involved counseling.
+To help her get such a position, Timm suggested she tweak her résumé to emphasize the counseling she had given colleagues and to focus on volunteer work that involved counseling.
 She also recommended that she do a lot of networking to find her next job since people would be better able to see her in the role if they got to know her personally first.

 Sometimes one degree isn't enough to get your dream job.
 But how do you know if you're giving up the job search too early to go back to school for a master's degree or a diploma that you might not need?

 "Continuing to higher education, simply because you don't know what you want to do, or have not yet found a first job, might be simply delaying a life experience, which is choosing your career path," says Tipograph.

 If you want more schooling, Tipograph suggests you test drive additional education first.
 Try taking online or local courses to add certifications or learn about degrees that have trajectories to your chosen professions before committing to a costly and time-consuming graduate program.

 Timm also believes those thinking about going back to school should give it careful consideration before enrolling.